primefaces/primefaces/docs/9_0/components/tabview.md

 }
 ```
 Your listener(if defined) will be invoked with an _org.primefaces.event.TabChangeEvent_ instance
-that contains a reference to the new active tab and the accordion panel itself.
+that contains a reference to the new active tab and the AccordionPanel itself.
 For tabClose event,
 listener will be passed an instance of _org.primefaces.event.TabCloseEvent._

 ## Dynamic Number of Tabs